-The legendary singer reportedly detested "I Fall to Pieces" and had no interest in recording it.
+The "Crazy" singer reportedly detested "I Fall to Pieces" and had no interest in recording it.
 Looking back today, the sad, sad song was one of Cline's most successful hits and launched her into the country music scene.

 The track's rocky destiny continued during its recording as Cline was concerned the background vocalists, the Jordanaires, would overpower her own voice.
 She also wasn't a fan of the "Nashville-sound" of the instrumentals.
 On top of that, Cline was seven months pregnant at the time.

 After being released as a single Jan.
 1, 1961, "I Fall to Pieces" endured slow success.
 By April, the track finally made it on the country chart and by August, it premiered at number one.
-From there, Cline enjoyed numerous milestones, including an invitation to become a member at the Grand Ole Opry.
-The song was Cline’s first No. 1 country record and hogged the top spot of the country chart for two weeks.
+From there, the country singer and honky-tonk icon enjoyed numerous milestones, including an invitation to become a member of the Grand Ole Opry.
+That year Cline was considered one the top recording artists alongside Jimmy Darren and Bobby Vee.